toppers/hakoniwa-px4sim/drone_physics/README.md

 # hakoniwa drone physics

-## Overview
+## What is this ?

-This is a math, physics, and dynamics library for drone plant model in Hakoniwa, for the purpose of calculating the drone's speed, acceleration and etc. in the ground and the body frame coordinate system.
+This is a math, physics, and dynamics library for the drone plant model in the Hakoniwa project(Open Source Runtime Environment for Simulating Cyber-Physical Systems).

+But this library is more general, and can be used for any drone simulation projects to calculate the drone's speed, acceleration and etc. in the ground and the body frame coordinate system.

 Most of the functions are implementation of the equations in the following book:

 - "Introduction to Drone Engineering" by Dr. Kenzo Nonami

-All the functions are implemented in C++, with the equation numbers in the book as comments.
+All the functions are implemented in C++, with the equation numbers in the book as comments in the sourde code.

+I hope this can be a reference implmentation for the basic drone dynamics.

 ## Hello World